 An important strategy to restrict cholera disease is providing universal access to basic water, sanitation, and hygiene services and comprehensive healthcare.
 Moreover, the importance of clean water, good sanitation, and rigorous hygiene must be stressed.

-Women must practice proper handwashing and hygiene while breastfeeding and feeding infants and young children.
+Caregivers should practice proper handwashing and hygiene while feeding infants and young children.
 These acts are key to preventing and controlling cholera and other similar outbreaks.

 Coordinated healthcare services are also necessary to inform citizens about cholera and treat cases where the disease appears.